 There might be multiple reasons why you have thousands of comments on your posts.
-For instance, you might have forgotten to update WordPress discussion settings.
+For one WordPress is the most popular CMS making it a primary target for Spam and other hacking attacks.
+The other reason is you might have forgotten to update WordPress discussion settings.

 It is a tedious task to remove all the comments.
 Even with the bulk select option, sometimes it takes hours to do it.